japgolly/scalajs-react/extra/ROUTER2.md

 1. A `RouterConfig`, describing your routes and other rules. *(Detail below.)*
 2. A `BaseUrl`, describing the URL prefix that is the same for all your routes.

-  It needn't be absolute at compile-time, but it needs to be absolute at runtime. `BaseUrl.fromWindowOrigin` will give you the protocol, domain and port at runtime, after which you should append a path if necessary.
+  The `BaseUrl` needn't be absolute at compile-time, but it needs to be absolute at runtime. `BaseUrl.fromWindowOrigin` will give you the protocol, domain and port at runtime, after which you should append a path if necessary.
 Example: `BaseUrl.fromWindowOrigin / "my_page"` instead of using `BaseUrl("http://blah.com/my_page")` or `BaseUrl("http://127.0.0.1:8080/my_page")` directly.

 Once you have these, pass them to `Router(baseUrl, config)` to receive a `ReactComponent` for your router.
 Rendering the router is the same as any other React component; just create an instance and call `render()`.